 Another new flavor for me is shiso, a leafy Japanese herb from the mint family.
 Shiso was infused in my opening cocktail as well as my closing sorbet.
 A refreshing twist on the typical taste of fall.
 Artful food presentations can open our tastebuds to new experiences reflecting the magnificent, natural goodness of God’s creation.

-On the glorious splendor of your majesty, – Psalm 145:5
+On the glorious splendor of your majesty, and on your wondrous works, I will meditate. – Psalm 145:5